 We do not recommend this unless you are totally confidant in this area as the smallest of mistakes can result in your NIE Number application being rejected and a much longer wait.
 If you make a mistake on the paperwork the police are unlikely to be sympathetic and you will need an new appointment.

-2. Use a Company/Gestoria/Booking agent/Online company to book your NIE number appointment for you and complete all the required paperwork.
+2. Use a Company/Gestoria/Online company to book your NIE number appointment for you and complete all the required paperwork.

-The second option on how to get a NIE-Number is to take the stress out of getting your NIE Number and use a Company/Agency/Gestoria to book your NIE Number appointment and complete all your paperwork for you.
+The second option on ‘How to get a NIE Number’ is to take the stress out of getting your NIE Number organised and use a Company/Agency/Gestoria to book your NIE Number appointment and complete all your paperwork for you.
 This is the best way to ensure your appointment goes without problems and all the paperwork is correct.

-There are various companies online which can do this for you with prices ranging from 30 Euros to 1200 Euros.
+There are various companies online which can do this for you with prices ranging from 29.99 Euros to 1200 Euros.
 We have heard of some people being charged upto 2,000 euros per nie number.
 We suggest any company charging over 50 euros is charging to much for this reasonably simple procedure.

-The main online company in Spain for this is MYNIE www.mynie.co.uk who for a small fee of just £29.99 plus IVA *Spanish VAT, will book you an appointment at your nearest police station or foreigners office at a time and date that suits you, plus complete all the paperwork you need to take with you to the appointment and email it to you to simply print off.
+The main online company in Spain for getting a NIE number is MYNIE www.mynie.co.uk who for a small fee of just £29.99 plus IVA, will book you a NIE Number appointment at your nearest police station or foreigners office at a time and date that suits you, plus complete all the paperwork you need to take with you to the appointment and email it to you to simply print off.

 They will also complete the appropriate tax and application forms for you and provide an excellent easy to follow guide on what to do on the day of your appointment.
 This company is online only and does not have public offices.
 All documents are sent to you via email so you must have access to a printer.

 To order this service complete the booking form on the company website (which is in English) and they will do the rest.

 **This company also offer a FREE advice line on residency and NIE Numbers, you can find the number on there website.